 The lack of marching is part of the event’s transition to a television-only production, one you won’t notice unless you were planning on watching the festivities in person, Tim Whatley style.

 Another local favorite, the night-before balloon inflation ceremony, is also canceled.
 And speaking of the balloons, instead of the 80 to 100 handlers who typically anchor each massive floating cartoon character, “an innovative, specially rigged anchor vehicle framework of five specialty vehicles” will ensure the balloons don’t get away.

 The lack of human handlers is just one way organizers are cutting the total number of parade participants by 75 percent.
 The event will also be staged over two days, which suggests that much of what you see on NBC will be pre-taped.
 The folks who will participate in the parade will practice social distancing and wear masks.

+There will still be some Broadway performances from the casts of Hamilton, Mean Girls, Jagged Little Pill, and Ain’t Too Proud, but the massive crowds and the crawl down Manhattan will be nixed.
 Also missing from this year’s festivities will be anyone under the age of 18.
 That means that the high school marching bands from around the country won’t be making the trip this year (they’ve all been pushed to 2021).
 Instead, local professional marching and musical ensembles will take over musical duties.